 - First to run a comprehensive post-secondary education program for people with significant physical disabilities.

-- First-ever to have accessible transportation for average and students with mobility issues.
+- First-ever to have accessible transportation for average students with mobility issues.

 - First independent living facility for students with respiratory devices and personal assistants.

-- First to have a rehabilitation fraternity: Delta Sigma Omicron.
+- The first to have a rehabilitation fraternity: Delta Sigma Omicron.

 - The first men’s and women’s collegiate wheelchair basketball teams, with varsity letters issued to wheelchair athletes.